lovelight725682/GitHub-demo/README.md

 # GitHub-demo
-This is a Demo class
+This is for demo class.